-Gain valuable insight from a skilled professional in your genre, who is committed to coming alongside other writers.
+Gain valuable insight from a skilled professional in your genre who is committed to coming alongside other writers.
 Instead of participating in a Major Morning Track, you might prefer having your work-in-progress evaluated by a multi-published author and mentor.
-This option is specifically designed for writers who have some writing and publishing experience and are ready to deepen their skill in a small-group setting.
+This option is specifically designed for writers who have intermediate writing and publishing experience and are ready to deepen their skill in a small-group setting.

-The Mentoring Clinics meet each morning during the Major Morning Tracks, and are by application only.
-Fiction and Nonfiction Clinics are limited to 6 students each.
+The Mentoring Clinics meet each morning during the Major Morning Tracks and are by application only.
+Clinics are limited to 6 students each.
 Applications are processed and the writers placed in groups in the order the applications are received.

 The goal is to give fiction and nonfiction writers concentrated time for having their works-in-progress critiqued in a knowledgeable, supportive, and realistic manner.